cjacker/enjoy/README.md

 ## TODO

+* Conver it to a daemon and run only one instance, it should not be a user specific process.

+* Add a control interface, maybe via unix domain socket to suspend and resume, consider to use epoll to handle multiple fd events.

 * ~~Finish uinput support and make X optional. after that, enjoy should work well with wayland.~~

 * ~~Support verbose mode to found which joystick event generated and not bound.~~